 - Health Canada Controlled Drug and Substances Act exemption FAQs

 - The Ministry of Health has made changes to reporting forged prescriptions during the COVID-19 pandemic.

-- If a pharmacist suspects a forgery, they will ask the prescriber to notify the Ministry’s Drug Programs Delivery Branch by email, instead of fax, with the following information in a letter on the prescriber’s clinical or hospital letterhead:
+- If a pharmacist suspects a forgery, they will ask the prescriber to notify the Ministry’s Drug Programs Delivery Branch by email, instead of fax.
+Otherwise, prescriber responsibilities remain the same.

 - For information on the types of PPE to use and when, refer to the chart on page 5 of Public Health Ontario’s PPE recommendations.
 Monitor this resource regularly, as recommendations may change.

 - Assess the patient, situation and the environment for the appropriate use of PPE; not every patient situation may require the same precautions.

 - Consider risk of transmission in various areas of your environment (e.g. staff-only areas as well as patient care areas)

 - The Ontario Government has outlined the steps health care workers and employers can take to ensure the proper use and supply of PPE.
 For more information, see Directive #5.

 The goal of these orders is to contain and reduce the number of COVID-19 outbreaks in long-term care (LTC) and retirement homes.